pyodide/pyodide/docs/index.rst

 Developing Pyodide
 ==================

-The Developmment section help Pyodide contributors to find information about the development process including making packages to support third party libraries and understanding type conversions between Python and JavaScript.
+The Development section help Pyodide contributors to find information about the development process including making packages to support third party libraries and understanding type conversions between Python and JavaScript.